robtherad/BCArma/README.md

 ## Common Modifications

 There are some modifications that you may have to make in order to get certain scripts to work correctly with the type of mission you are making.
+If you are trying to change something and the stuff below doesn't make sense, try looking at the comments in the header of the file you are working on.

 ##### Adding Vehicle Markers